 Movies, films, and products from the entertainment industry are now part of our daily life!
 Needless to say, the stories, experiences, and truths behind such works of art have highlighted some realities.

 So how did movies become so popular?
 Let’s do a bit of a rewind.

 Film Studies might not be one of those standard college or university courses like business administration, engineering, or science degrees.
-However, there is evidence of a fast rise in the number of enrollees in this area of study since the 1970s.
+However, there is evidence of a fast rise in the number of enrollees in the area of film studies since the 1970s.

 Creating a name in the film industry can open many doors for you.
-The Bureau of Labor Statistics saw a 14% increase in wages within the motion picture and video industries in 2019.
+The Bureau of Labor Statistics projects a 24% increase in job opportunities within the motion picture and video industries between 2020 – 2030.
 Fame and fortune are most likely your trophies once you hit the jackpot and land a big project.

-Here are the core subjects of a Film Studies degree program:
+Here are the core subjects of a Film Studies program:

 - Film Theories – This area studies the bits and pieces of movies and how such elements convey their intention.
 Knowing this will make you more critical of the concepts in all film genres and how they are beneficial to society.

 - Film Genres – If you’re a movie geek, you must have seen numerous movie genres.
 Here are the 13 main genres of movies and film studies you may want to consider:

 - Action – The scenes in this type of movie are mostly composed of fast-paced shots such as fighting sequences, car chases, and exciting stunts.